stoyangalchev/Weather-App/README.md

 - 🕒 **Forecast Day Data by Hour**: Get detailed hourly forecasts for future days.
 - 🌡️ **Celsius / Fahrenheit**: Toggle between Celsius and Fahrenheit for temperature.
 - 📈 **Temperature Chart**: Visual representation of temperature data.
-- 🌙 **Dark Mode**: Switch to dark mode for a comfortable viewing experience at night.

 ## Installation & Setup ⚙️